 What is electronic health record (EHR)?

 An electronic health record (EHR) is an evolving concept defined as a systematic collection of electronic health information about individual patients or populations.
-It is a record in digital format that is theoretically capable of being shared across different health care settings.
-In some cases this sharing can occur by way of network-connected enterprise-wide information systems and other information networks or exchanges.
+It is a record in digital format that is theoretically capable of being shared across different healthcare settings.
+In some cases, this sharing can occur by way of network-connected enterprise-wide information systems and other information networks or exchanges.
 EHRs may include a range of data, including demographics, medical history, medication and allergies, immunization status, laboratory test results, radiology images, vital signs, personal stats like age and weight, and billing information.
+Among other types of data, an EHR typically includes:- Contact information.

 - Information about visits to health care professionals.